localuserzane/spring-petclinic/knative/readme.md

 kubectl apply --namespace demo -f https://raw.githubusercontent.com/trisberg/spring-petclinic/kubernetes/knative/petclinic.yaml
 ```

+_NOTE_: The annotation `autoscaling.knative.dev/minScale: "1"` will prevent the app from getting scaled down to 0.

 ### access the app

-You can configure Knative Serving with a fixed IP for the knative-ingressgateway and a custom default domain.
+You can configure Knative Serving with a fixed IP for the istio-ingressgateway and a custom default domain.
 Once you configure your DNS you can the access the PetClinic app using your custom domain with a petclinic host prefix.
 See [Setting up a custom domain](https://github.com/knative/docs/blob/master/serving/using-a-custom-domain.md).

 An alternative is to edit your `/etc/hosts` file and add `petclinic.demo.example.com` host name for the IP address that the knative-ingressgateway is listening on.